mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 Once you've deployed the GitLab instance, follow the instructions for the `initial login <https://docs.gitlab.com/charts/installation/deployment.html#initial-login>`__.

-If you are following a process other than the one provided and experience authentication and/or deployment issues, let us know in our `Troubleshooting forum <http://www.mattermost.org/troubleshoot/>`__ and we'll be happy to help.
+If you're following a process other than the one provided and experience authentication and/or deployment issues, let us know in our `Troubleshooting forum <http://www.mattermost.org/troubleshoot/>`__ and we'll be happy to help.

 Deploy Mattermost Team Edition Helm Chart with GitLab Helm Chart
 ----------------------------------------------------------------

-When you have successfully authenticated and connected to your GitLab instance, the next step is to integrate the two charts.
+When you've successfully authenticated and connected to your GitLab instance, the next step is to integrate the two charts.
 The steps in this document presume in-chart Minio instance usage.
 For information about out-of-chart object storage configuration, review `this document <https://gitlab.com/gitlab-org/charts/gitlab/tree/master/doc/charts/registry#storage>`__ for GCS and S3 examples.
 Alternatively, visit your provider's Help documentation for configuration settings.

 Prerequisites: